 With the short attention spans and the endless distraction sources, you can’t risk having a cluttered paragraph in your landing page.
-Make sure that your text is concise and to the point.
+Make sure that your text is concise and to the point like this example from Qatalog.
 Every single word should earn its way in your landing page.
 And of course, use bullet points.

 5. Make Your CTA Stand Out

 Your Call to Action is the center of your landing page.
 If your user clicks on your CTA, you reach your goal.
 Therefore, all your design effort should be focused on leading your visitors to your CTA.

 One way of directing the attention of your prospects to your CTA is through the design of the CTA button.
 Your CTA button should be noticeable, visually pleasing, and should look highly clickable.

 You can even put in some extra design effort in your CTA like color change or animation.
 Anything that makes your CTA attractive and fun to click on is a plus.
 Check out this one here from Brews & Grooves.
 Even if the font stands out, they use the CTA button in an unconventional way.